lauderdice/asyncio-server-protobuf/Readme.md

     python server.py

-which uses defaults in constants.py.
+which uses defaults in constants.py but it asks for a prompt.

-To run a test client: In window 2 run:
+To run a test Python client: In window 2 run:

     python client.py